Production

 You don’t need Neo’s Matrix X-Ray Vision to understand what’s going on in your workflows and agents.

 When building production LLM applications, visibility into what’s happening under the hood isn’t optional—it’s essential.
-DSPy.rb’s observability system, enhanced with async telemetry processing, provides that visibility without the typical complexity.
+DSPy.rb’s observability system, powered by an executor-driven telemetry pipeline, provides that visibility without the typical complexity.

 The Reality of LLM Observability